narayana573/Testng_DataDrivenFramework/Interview_Questions.md

 - Abstract class doesn't support multiple inheritance.
 Abstract class can provide the implementation of interface.

 - Interface supports multiple inheritance.
 Interface can't provide the implementation of abstract class.

+#### 2. Where do use public, final and static?

+Public -

+	>Public is a Java keyword which declares a member's access as public.
+	>Public members are visible to all other classes.
+	>This means that any other class can access a public field or method.
+	>Further, other classes can modify public fields unless the field is declared as final.

+Final -

+	>When we apply "final" keyword to a variable, the value of that variable remains constant.
+	>(or) Once we declare a variable as final. the value of that variable cannot be changed.
+	>It is useful when a variable value does not change during the life time of a program

+Static -

+	>when we apply "static" keyword to a variable, it means it belongs to class.
+	>When we apply "static" keyword to a method, it means the method can be accessed without creating any instance of the class